NASPA Peer Education Conference

 It is with this spirit and the generous support from members, friends, staff & alumni, that the BACCHUS Scholarship continues to fund attendance to the NASPA Peer Education Conference (formerly General Assembly) by covering the cost of registration.
 Peer educators from NASPA Institutional member campuses are eligible to apply.
 Click HERE to apply.

-After the deadline has passed, applications will be reviewed on a rolling basis and awarded based on remaining scholarship funds.
+The Priority Application Date has passed, but applications are still being reviewed on a rolling basis and awarded based on remaining scholarship funds.
 Selection criteria is based upon a submitted application and letter of support from a peer education advisor.
 The intention of these funds are to support students who are unable to cover the cost associated with conference attendance.